SetMatchGames/smg-proof-of-concept/README.md

 * Cards in MTG or Hearthstone
 * Units in RTS
-* Heros and items in MOBAs
+* Heroes and items in MOBAs

 ### Formats